r3sult/odan.github.io/_posts/2017-11-20-implementing-a-soap-api-with-php-7.md

 Instead of a schema, only examples are usually used.

-Instead it became more and more polpular to use the (Swagger) [OpenAPI Specification](https://swagger.io/specification/), which defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the API.
+In the last years it became more and more polpular to use the (Swagger) [OpenAPI Specification](https://swagger.io/specification/), which defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the API.
 Of cource there are hundreds of libs, and quite a few interpret things completely differently than others.

-A SOAP API is better suited in a larger enterprise context to ensure standardized and strong data structures within a communication between server to server.
+A SOAP API is better suited in a larger enterprise context to ensure standardized and strong data structures between a server to server communication.

 ## Creating a SOAP Endpoint